-The HE beamformer shall set the ending RU index to a value equal to the minimum of:
+The HE beamformer shall use a highest 26-tone RU, which is the upper bound of the ending 26-tone RU in the RU End Index subfield of a STA Info field, that is equal to the minimum of:

-The maximum 26-tone RU located within the channel width in the VHT Operation Information field
+The maximum 26-tone RU located within the channel width in the VHT Operation Information field of the HE Operation element or VHT Operation element (if present), and within the channel width in the HT Operation element (#7639)

-The maximum 26-tone RU located within the channel width in the Receive Operating Mode Notification Indication
+The maximum 26-tone RU located within the channel width in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OMI Control field sent by the corresponding HE beamformee (see 27.8 (Operating mode indication) (#9926)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 8712, 10156, 9924, 9927):

-An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field shall set the Nc Index field to 0 and the Ng field to 0.
+An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field shall set the Nc field to 0 and the Feedback Type And Ng field to 0.
+The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field shall ignore the values of the Nc subfield, Ng subfield (B26 of the STA Info subfield) and Codebook Size subfield.(#8712, 10156, 9924, 9927)

-An example of HE sounding protocol with a single HE beamformee is shown in Figure 27-6 (An example of the sounding protocol with a single HE beamformee).
+An example of the HE non-TB sounding protocol with a single HE beamformee is shown in Figure 27-6 (An example of the sounding protocol with a single HE beamformee).

 TGax Editor: Change the figure below of this subclause as follows (#CID 3304, 3306 5194, 5195, 5367, 5368, 6011, 8222):